oarko/SF-ToolsPHP/API_DOC_EN.md

 ## Poll Server State
-To poll the server construct the message and include a Unique ID as the Payload for the message the Unique ID can be any Int64 in **_Little Endian_** format.
+To poll the server construct the message and include a Unique ID as the Payload for the message.
+The Unique ID can be any Int64 in **_Little Endian_** format.
 The Game Client uses current time in UE ticks

 To Poll the server state, the message in hex should look like this:
 | ProtocalMagic | MessageType | ProtocalVersion | UID | TerminatorBit |